 My teaching experience includes six years of classroom choral directing experience, ten years of private voice lessons at all levels, nearly ten years of private piano and violin lessons at all levels, and a significant number of experiences music directing and coaching for a number of local and regional theater productions.
 I am experienced in helping students at the high school level prepare for university level vocal study and have had students recently admitted to a number of reputable institutions including The Capital University Conservatory of Music, The Ohio State University, Otterbein University, and Ohio University.
 I have also taught university-level students as a Graduate Teaching Assistant and Junior Faculty member at the University of Washington, and it is in this capacity that I feel like I am able to maximize the use of my diverse skill set and knowledge of vocal pedagogy, repertoire, and style.
 I see great benefit in vocal study at all levels and I would love to have the opportunity to help you along your journey of vocal development.
 My goal is always to share my own passion for singing and how it has so positively impacted my life.
 Every student is unique, and I strive to help each one meet their goals and truly enjoy using their voice as a means of expression.

-I am currently accepting voice students in the greater Seattle area.
+I am currently accepting voice students in the greater Cleveland area and online.
 I am available for both ongoing weekly lessons and for audition/concert/competition preparation, where a student will typically take 4-5 lessons in preparation for the event.
 Please contact me for current rates and to schedule your consultation.
 I look forward to hearing from you!

 Are you accepting new students at this time: I am currently accepting private students into my studio!